yangdanny97/yangdanny97.github.io/_posts/2023-08-06-circular-bar-chart.md

         .attr('transform', `translate(${width / 2},${height / 2})`));
 ```

-Finally, to create the effect of rounded bars we'll need to add a circle at each end of every bar, using `coord` to calculate the position.
+Finally, to create the effect of rounded bars we'll need to add a circle at each end of every bar, using our `coord` helper to calculate the position.

 ```javascript
 bars.selectAll('circle')